 Why Madurai, why two gods in one month?

-The Tamil month of Chithirai anchors two massive stories: inside the city, Meenakshi and Sundareswarar are celebrated with pattabhishekam, dikvijayam, and the famous thirukalyanam (celestial wedding).
+The Tamil month of Chithirai combines two linked narratives: inside the city, Meenakshi and Sundareswarar are celebrated with pattabhishekam, dikvijayam, and the famous thirukalyanam (celestial wedding).
 From the western hills, Sundararaja Perumal (popularly Kallazhagar) begins a multi-day journey to bless his sister's wedding, pausing at Ramarayar Mandapam before the Vaigai descent.

 | Kodiyetram (கொடியேற்றம்) | Flag hoisting that opens the Meenakshi temple festival; press schedules often place it in mid-April. |